adobe/pdfservices-java-sdk-samples/README.md

 #### Create a PDF File From a DOCX File (By providing Proxy Server settings)

-The sample project CreatePDFWithPorxyServer highlights how to provide Proxy Server configurations to allow all API calls via that proxy Server.
+The sample class CreatePDFWithPorxyServer highlights how to provide Proxy Server configurations to allow all API calls via that proxy Server.

 ```$xslt
 mvn -f pom.xml exec:java -Dexec.mainClass=com.adobe.pdfservices.operation.samples.createpdf.CreatePDFWithProxyServer